 Jack Bailey, GSK’s President of US Pharmaceuticals, and Mark Johnson, the State Superintendent at the North Carolina Department of Public Instruction, welcomed the educators to the conference.
 Following the opening session, the teachers rotated between four different interactive “learning labs” led by experts from North Carolina’s Electric Cooperatives and Duke Energy, the Kramden Institute, the North Carolina Farm Bureau, the Fleet Readiness Center, the UNC Morehead Planetarium and Science Center and GSK.

 The sessions provided educators with lesson plans, resources, and ideas for making stronger connections between career readiness and the content they teach in their classrooms.
 In each session, an educator from the Kenan Fellows Program alumni network was present to help guide the instruction.
-Kenan Fellows who helped led the learning labs were Will Edwards of Wilson County, Justin Jones of Anson County, Erik Schettig of Wake County and Christy Wilson of Craven County.
+Kenan Fellows who helped led the learning labs were Will Edwards of Wilson County, Erik Schettig of Wake County and Christy Wilson of Craven County.

 During lunch, a panel discussion featuring Napoleon Wallace, an assistant secretary in the NC Department of Commerce, LaTanya Pattillo, Governor Cooper’s Educator Policy Advisor and a 2013-14 Kenan Fellow, and Jacquelyn Moore, GSK’s HR Business Lead, shared their advice on how to further strengthen the link between curriculum and workforce development.